 "All students have been issued a Chromebook (to include Case and Charger) to use during the school day.
-Students must be responsible for their Chromebook/Case/Charger at all times.
-In an effort to be good stewards of taxpayer dollars, students must be responsible for the care of their Chromebook and not damage it in any way.
-Chromebooks are to be carried in a case at all times when not in use.
+Students must always be responsible for their Chromebook/Case/Charger.
+To be good stewards of taxpayer dollars, students must be responsible for caring for their Chromebook and not damaging it in any way.
+Chromebooks are to be always carried in a case when not in use.
 Students who damage Chromebooks and/or accessories can be assessed a replacement fee as per Board (see MCSD Board Policy JS: Student Fees, Fines, and Charges)."